prkrmx/modetest/README.md

-# modetest
+# Modetest
-DRM based mode setting test program for KRIA K26
+## DRM based mode setting test program for KRIA K26
+This is a fork from [DRM Libraries](https://github.com/grate-driver/libdrm)